glennmckechnie/weewx-WXgraphic/README.md

 **26th Sept 2022**

-This repo consists of a wrapper to install wxgraphic-6.3, a "Weather Graphic" image generator that was originally available at [anolecomputer.com/wxgraphic](https://web.archive.org/web/20130105094954/http://scripts.anolecomputer.com/wxgraphic/).
+This repo simplifies the installation of wxgraphic-6.3, a "Weather Graphic" image generator that was originally available at [anolecomputer.com/wxgraphic](https://web.archive.org/web/20130105094954/http://scripts.anolecomputer.com/wxgraphic/).
 That original file is also available at [Saratoga-Weather.org](https://saratoga-weather.org/wxtemplates/plugins.php)

-This repo is concerned with wrapping that original package into an easly installable skin for weewx.
-It uses the wee_extension script to install a working version to an existing weewx installation.
-Some configuration will no doubt be needed to suit your setup - colors, fonts, branding etc. You also need a php and GD enabled webserver!
+This repo is concerned with wrapping that original package into an easily installable skin for weewx.
+It uses the wee_extension script to install a working version to your existing weewx installation.
+Some configuration may be needed to suit your setup but it will work straight after installation and a restart.
+You may not be happy with the colors or fonts though and some text will need tweaking, just as it always has been.

+You also need a php and GD enabled webserver!

-## What is wxgraphic
+## What is wxgraphic?

 In the words of the original author, anolecomputer.com...